 Captain Lizunov was showing little sign of life, but I could hear him whispering, saying that I should leave him and save myself.
 Obviously I didn’t leave him.
 We crawled to Verkhnyaya Elshanka, in the area of the radio station.
 I sat up to get my bearings and got hit again.
 Submachinegun fire to the left side of my chest and my left arm.
 I lost consciousness.
 I don’t know how long I was out.
 I woke up because it got really cold.
 It was late, around four in the morning.
 It was already starting to get light.
 I could hear people speaking German all around me.
 I couldn’t see Lizunov anywhere.
 I decided to shoot myself because I didn’t have any strength left, and I didn’t want them to take me alive.
 I figured there was no way out.
 I pulled the trigger, but the Mauser was clogged with sand and wouldn’t fire.
 My right arm was still okay.
 With my right arm I crawled away and by some miracle made it to the division command post.
 It was already midday.

-Adrian Bonenberger is the author of Afghan Post, his war memoirs, and he writes for and co-edits The Wrath Bearing Tree, a pro-intellectual, anti-narrative project in dialogue curation.
+Adrian Bonenberger is the author of Afghan Post, his war memoirs, and has published essays with The New York Times, The Washington Post, Forbes, and Foreign Policy, mostly on military and veteran-themed issues.
+Along with three other mischief-makers and combat veterans, he writes for and co-edits The Wrath Bearing Tree, a pro-intellectual, anti-narrative project in dialogue curation.

 Did you know LARB is a reader-supported nonprofit?

 LARB publishes daily without a paywall as part of our mission to make rigorous, incisive, and engaging writing on every aspect of literature, culture, and the arts freely accessible to the public.
 Help us continue this work with your tax-deductible donation today!